dlip/chouchou/README.md

 #### Instructions

 - Use a soldering iron to melt the insert nuts into the holes in the case
-- Screw the board onto the nuts using the screws
+- Screw the board to the case